 Our History

-The New York State Association of Small City School Districts (NYSASCSD) was established in 1985 through the leadership of two visionary superintendents—Harvey Kaufman, Superintendent of Cortland CSD, and George Hamaty, Superintendent of Corning-Painted Post CSD together with Robert E. Biggerstaff, Esq., Biggerstaff Law Firm, LLP.
+The New York State Association of Small City School Districts (SCSD) was established in 1985 through the leadership of two visionary superintendents: Harvey Kaufman, Superintendent of Cortland CSD and George Hamaty, Superintendent of Corning-Painted Post CSD together with Robert E. Biggerstaff, Esq., Biggerstaff Law Firm, LLP.

 Kaufman and Hamaty recognized that, while small city district concerns appeared on the agendas of other statewide associations, they were often placed so far down the list of priorities that they were treated as secondary, if not overlooked altogether.
 Their goal was clear: to unite all 57 small city school districts into a strong, cohesive body that would elevate small city issues to the forefront of legislative and policy discussions.